 Beed’s history has seen the emergence and downfall of the Yadava dynasty, the Mughal dynasty and of course the British rule.
 Although the British barely any architectural contributions towards this specific district, the Yadavas and the Mughal contributed significantly to Beed’s historic architectural heritage.
-Beed may not have too many monuments like many other tourist spots in India, but the ones that were constructed here are significantly popular.
+Beed in Maharashtra may not have too many monuments like many other tourist spots in India, but the ones that were constructed here are significantly popular.

 List of Famous Historic Monuments of Beed